If you are bringing your class to us

 We comply with the government’s “catch it, bin it, kill it” advice.
 All children attending must have a packet of disposable tissues so they can catch and bin their coughs and sneezes.
 Staff will be checking for tissues as part of the kit check at the beginning of the day.

-- unless it is very strictly and regularly cleaned (or brand new and unused) a mask can act as a reservoir of virus/bacteria, which transfer to your child’s hands when they touch the outside of the mask
+- unless it is very strictly and regularly cleaned (or brand new and unused) a mask can act as a reservoir of virus/bacteria, which transfer to a child’s hands when they touch the outside of the mask

 - the potential psychological impact of wearing a mask (or seeing one worn) in terms of building anxiety and feeling you are in a dangerous place is the opposite of what we want to achieve